bring-shrubbery/excuse-generator/README.md

 # Excuse Generator

 Generate three part excuse with ease!
+Just like in the meme.

 ## Description